 Early Summer Price: (May 28 – July 1) $250 per night for up to 4 guests; $50 per night for a 5th guest.
 Minimum 3 night reservation.

 Late Summer Price: (July 2 – Oct 31) $225 per night for up to 4 guests; $50 per night for a 5th guest.
 Minimum 3 night reservation.

 Winter Price: (Nov 1 – March 31) $195 per night for up to 4 guests

 *Summer rates apply during the holiday season, any reservation including dates from Dec 20 - Jan 5 will be at the summer rate*

 Our pretty 2 bedroom apartment enjoys spectacular views over the harbour in the ancient town of St. George’s.
 Close to fine dining, public transportation (the ferry system and bus), parks and beaches you will also be able to stroll into town to collect groceries and supplies.

-The apartment has a double bed, 2 single beds, and a roll-out Queen sofa in the living room.
+The apartment has a double bed, 2 single beds, and an air-mattress.
 (Single beds are trundle beds, they cannot be put together to form a King sized bed).
 The bathroom is a tub/shower combination.

 There are ceiling fans in all rooms and window air-conditioners in the bedrooms.
 No pets please.

 Internet is available and the landline telephone can be used for local calls only.
 The apartment has satellite TV.

 Laundry machines available for stays of 7 nights or more only.
 Full kitchen appliances including a French press and a Keurig.
 BBQ (gas grill) available.
 Beach towels are supplied.